Arya0077/Demon-Privacy-Policy/Privacy Policy.md

 #### 1. To clear your tempmute do one of the following:
 - Ask server mod(s) to remove your tempmute

+### 2. You may choose to opt out of message logging feature.
+- You can opt out for message logging feature by contacting our admins on our support server, They will blacklist you for message logging(Your message wouldn't be logged)

 ## 4. Why do we store the data?